tdurouchoux/dsview_vault/topics/Library/dbt.md

 ---
-date: '2024-09-25'
+date: '2024-10-18'
 type: Library
 ---

-A SQL-first transformation workflow that enables teams to quickly and collaboratively deploy analytics code.
+A SQL-first data transformation tool that enables analytics engineers and teams to transform data in their warehouse more effectively and collaboratively deploy analytics code.